 For this purpose we have enlisted the help of experts!
 Aside from our own specialist grow team, we work with an international network of Paradise Seeds Ambassagrowers who bring their own cannabis cultivation knowledge and experience to the table (we use their Instagram names in this article so go and check them out!).

 What makes these growers so successful is their attention to small details which make all the difference when it comes to optimizing results.
 So let’s see what they are saying about how to store weed and keep the best cannabis smell!

 This is a good question and one that every grower will relate to.
 You know how it is… sometimes you can jar up the freshest smelling weed and return to that jar a few days later to find it either smells like old washing, has limited smell or no smell at all.

-Once dried it’s no secret that buds are best cured by storing in airtight jars and ’burped’ daily for (usually for 1 – 2 weeks) in order to complete the drying process.
+Once dried it’s no secret that buds are best cured by storing in airtight jars and ’burped’ daily for (usually for 1 – 2 weeks) in order to complete the drying process and maximize cannabis smell.
 However, do you ever stop to consider the burping environment?

 How long can you store buds for?

 Nevertheless, it’s always good to get a little help from (well informed) friends!
-So we hope that these insights provide some useful tips for your dry and cure experience this season.
+So we hope that these insights provide some useful tips for your dry and cure experience and how to keep that cannabis smell fresh this season.
 And if you have any great tips for curing, we’d love to hear from you!